ByteDance: Partnerships

 ByteDance has a strategic partnership with the Chinese Ministry of Public Security for the ministry's public relations efforts.
-The partnership also said that ByteDance would work with the Ministry of Public Security in cooperation on unspecified "offline activities."
+The partnership also said that ByteDance would work with the Ministry of Public Security in cooperation on unspecified "offline activities".

 In 2018, ByteDance helped to establish the Beijing Academy of Artificial Intelligence, an initiative backed by the Ministry of Science and Technology and the Beijing municipal government.

 In 2019, ByteDance formed joint ventures with Beijing Time, a publisher controlled by the Beijing municipal CCP committee, and with Shanghai Dongfang, a state media firm in Shanghai.
 In 2021, ByteDance announced that its partnership with Shanghai Dongfang had never been in operation and was disbanded.

 In June 2022, ByteDance partnered with Shanghai United Media Group to launch a plan to develop domestic and foreign influencers.

+On 1 December 2025, ByteDance announced the launch of their AI voice assistant which will be made available in Chinese smartphones.
+The artificial intelligence voice control tool will first debut on ZTE's Nubia M153 handset, and will be powered by ByteDance's Doubao large language model.

 Lobbying and political ad campaigns

 According to disclosures filed under the Lobbying Disclosure Act of 1995, ByteDance has lobbied the United States Congress, White House, Department of Commerce, Department of State, and the Department of Defense.
 Bills targeted include the United States Innovation and Competition Act, American Innovation and Choice Online Act, the annual National Defense Authorization Act, and the Protecting Americans from Foreign Adversary Controlled Applications Act.

 ByteDance's American lobbying team is led by Michael Beckerman and includes former US Senators Trent Lott (R-Mississippi) and John Breaux (D-Louisiana) as well as former US Representatives Jeff Denham (R-California), Bart Gordon (D-Tennessee) and Joe Crowley (D-New York).
 The company has hired K&L Gates, LGL Advisors, and other firms.

 ByteDance spent more than $17.7 million on lobbying from its first report in 2019 up to July 2023, and its 2023 lobbying expense added up to $8.7 million.

 In March 2024, ByteDance responded to ad campaigns by anti-TikTok advocacy groups calling to ban the app by launching its own $2.1 million marketing campaign across swing states that had vulnerable Senate Democrats up for re-election.